OMAD: All you Need to Know

 • Vegetables

-Vegetables are very important for your health and should be integrated into all your meals as much as possible.
+Vegetables are vital for your health and should be integrated into all your meals as much as possible.
 Be creative in this aspect.
-You can combine vegetables with meat or carbohydrates.
-Examples of vegetables you can add to your diet are Spinach, Cabbage, Waterleaf, etc.
+For example, you can combine vegetables with meat or carbohydrates.
+In addition, you can add vegetables to your diet: Spinach, Cabbage, Waterleaf, etc.

 • Fiber

-Fibrous foods are good for weight loss because they provide a feeling of satiety when you consume them.
+Fibrous foods are good for weight loss because they provide a feeling of satiety when consumed.
 There are lots of options available for you to obtain these fibrous foods.
-You can integrate highly fibrous foods such as Oats, wheat, and barley into your meal plan.
+In addition, you can integrate highly fibrous foods such as Oats, wheat, and barley into your meal plan.

 • Fruits

-They are another set of important foods you should integrate into your OMAD meal plan.
-Types of fruits you can incorporate into your meal plan are bananas, apples, mango, and strawberries.
+They are another set of essential foods you should integrate into your OMAD meal plan.
+Types of fruits you can incorporate into your meal plan: bananas, apples, mango, and strawberries.
 Etc.

 • Beverages